forestdb/forestdb.org/models/torabian-politeness-QUDs.md

 ---
 layout: model
-title: Torabian Politeness + QUDs
+title: Politeness with an Arousal QUD
 model-language: webppl
 model-category: Probabilistic Language Understanding
 model-status: code
 ---

+*By Torabian*

 In this project we look into social reasoning about social reasoning, and particularly extend the politeness model by Yoon, Tessler, et al. (2016) by adding a Question-Under-Discussion (QUD).
 This QUD is inspired by the irony model proposed by Kao and Goodman (2015).